joannakl/cs102/projects/project2.markdown

 The program is started from the command line (or run within an IDE).
 It expects one command line argument.

 This program should use command line arguments.
 When the user runs the program, they provide the name of the input file as a command line argument.
-(This way the user can specify a different data set - for example a subset of entries from a particular range of dates).
+(This way the user can specify a different data set - for example data sets from different states).

-The user may start the program from the command line or run it within an IDE like Eclipse - __from the point of view of your program this does not matter__.

 If the name of the input file provided as a command line argument is incorrect or the file cannot be opened for any reason, the program should display an error message and terminate.
 It should not prompt the user for